 Price levels and policy rates are differences from Baseline.
-The data shown are annual, but the EIRIN model provides quarterly frequency (available on the IIASA portal).
+The data shown are the year-on-year inflation rates of the final guarter of the year.
+The EIRIN model provides guarterly frequency (available on the IIASA portal).

-Africa is also struck by severe weather events, but this region is not covered by the monetary policy model (EIRIN).
+^{} Africa is also struck by severe weather events, but this region is not covered by the monetary policy model (EIRIN).